valkey-io/valkey-doc/topics/lua-api.md

 Put differently; there's a one-to-one mapping between Valkey' replies and Lua's data types and a one-to-one mapping between Lua's data types and the [Valkey Protocol](protocol.md) data types.
 The underlying design is such that if a Valkey type is converted into a Lua type and converted back into a Valkey type, the result is the same as the initial value.

-Type conversion from Valkey protocol replies (i.e., the replies from `server.call()` and `server.pcall()`) to Lua data types depends on the Valkey Serialization Protocol version used by the script.
+Type conversion from Valkey replies (i.e. the replies from `server.call()` and `server.pcall()`) to Lua data types depends on the RESP protocol version used by the script.
 The default protocol version during script executions is RESP2.
 The script may switch the replies' protocol versions by calling the `server.setresp()` function.